About the author

 Using the No-Go words

-Remember that you’re applying for a job, and it just happens to be remote.
-It’s okay to mention that you have experience working remotely, but don’t mention that you want to work from home or you love the idea of traveling while working.
+Remember that you’re applying for a job that just happens to be remote.
+While it’s okay once working remotely, don’t mention that you want to work from home or that you have expertise and love traveling while working.

 It sends the message that you’re only applying because it’s remote.